shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ## Build with the right tools!

-Now, since we separated our frontend part of application from back-end part, we may use different preprocessing languages to write stylesheets and views.
+Now, since we separated our frontend part of application from the backend part, we may use different preprocessing languages to write stylesheets and views.
 And even controllers!
 So let's take the most from 2015 and use the newest tool set: *Jade*, *ES6+* and *SCSS*.
-And put all them together with *Bower* and *Gulp*.
+And put them all together with *Bower* and *Gulp*.

 All those Jade, SCSS and ES6 are not supported by a browser out-of-the box.
-They must be compiled to HTML, CSS and JS in order to be recognized by a browser.
+They must be compiled to HTML, CSS and JS in order to be recognized by the browser.
 But they are here to help you writing code quickly.
 I listed some of their key features below.

 **Jade** is a template rendering engine with its own markup language.
-It is somehow similar to Haml and Slim - it nests XHTML nodes with indentation, closes tags automatically...
+It is somewhat similar to Haml and Slim - it nests XHTML nodes with indentation, closes tags automatically...
 But it is especially good at writing complex web pages, consisting of *layouts* and *partials*.